dd32/td-gh-ex/readme.txt

 == Image Licensing ==

-All images in "Semper Fi Lite" are the author "Schwarttzy" and are licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.
+All images and video in "Semper Fi Lite" are the author "Schwarttzy" and are licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.

 https://creativecommons.org/licenses/by-sa/4.0/